Butterfly roof

 A butterfly roof (sometimes called a V roof) is a form of roof characterised by an inversion of a standard roof form, with two roof surfaces sloping down from opposing edges to a valley near the middle of the roof.
 It is so called because its shape resembles a butterfly's wings.
-Butterfly roofs are commonly associated in the US with 20th century Mid-century modern architecture.
-They were also commonly used in Georgian and Victorian terraced house architecture of British cities, where they are alternatively termed "London" roofs.
-The form has no gutter as rainwater can run off the roof in no more than two locations, at either end of the valley, often into a scupper or downspout.
-The form may be symmetrical, with the valley located in the center, or asymmetrical with an off-center valley.
-The valley itself may be flat, with a central roof cricket diverting water towards the valley ends, or sloping if the entire roof form is tilted towards one end of the valley.
-The roof also allows for higher perimeter walls, with clerestory windows allowing light penetration without impacting privacy.

 History

 The modern butterfly roof is commonly credited to be the creation of William Krisel and Dan Palmer in the late 1950s in Palm Springs, California.
 It has been estimated that starting in 1957, they created nearly 2,000 houses in a series of developments that were popularly known as the Alexander Tract, which has been described by historian Alan Hess as "the largest Modernist housing subdivision in the United States."
 Krisel confirms that while his work popularized the form, he was not its originator.

 Timeline

 The timeline of the emergence of the butterfly roof: